csev/swapi/swapi/templates/about.md

 Seeing the release trailer for Episode VII also made me stupidly enthusiastic for Star Wars again.

-## Who are you?

-I am [Paul Hallett](http://phalt.co), a senior software engineer and an infinitely protean machine.

 ## Copyright and stuff?

 Star Wars and all associated names are copyright Lucasfilm ltd.